qdyg-vn/FlowScript/README.md

-# FlowScript (CFL) - The Concise Calculus programming language
+# FlowScript (FS) - The Concise Calculus programming language

-### FlowScript (CFL) is a Hyper-Concise and Dataflow-Oriented language, born from the "frustration" of repetitive operations in imperative programming.
+### FlowScript (FS) is a Hyper-Concise and Dataflow-Oriented language, born from the "frustration" of repetitive operations in imperative programming.

 ## Features